Sqooba/scala-timeseries-lib/README.md

 Easily manipulate and query time-series like data.
 Useful for manipulating series of discrete values associated to a validity or time-to-live duration, like sensor measures.

-#### High level features:
+#### High level features

 - Exposes time series as functions that have a value depending on time
 - Time series may be undefined for certain time intervals
-- Operators may be applied between time series, the simple ones being addition and multiplication, while custom ones that can be applied between arbitrary types are easy to implement.
+- Operators may be applied between time series, the simple ones being addition and multiplication.
+- Custom operators for arbitrary types are easy to implement.

 #### Explicit non-goals

 This library is not intended to provide in-depth statistics about time series data, only to make manipulating and querying it easy, without any kind of approximation.

+#### Our philosophical statement

+> Everything is a step function

 ## Usage
 In essence, a `TimeSeries` is just an ordered map of `[Long,T]`.
 In most use cases the key represents the time since the epoch in milliseconds, but the implementation makes no assumption about the time unit of the key.